The Netherlands

 Final Act of the London Conference divides the province:

-part becomes Belgian, the rest becomes the Duchy of
+part becomes Belgian, the rest of the province (except

 Sep